Kistler-Group/sdbus-cpp/docs/using-sdbus-c++.md

 }
 ```

 In simple cases, we don't need to create D-Bus connection explicitly for our proxies.
-Unless a connection is provided to a proxy object explicitly via factory parameter, the proxy will create a connection of his own (unless it is a light-weight, short-lived proxy created with `dont_run_event_loop_thread_t`), and it will be a system bus connection.
+We either pass a connection object to the proxy upon creation, or otherwise the proxy will create a connection of his own (to either the session bus or the system bus, depending on the context, see `man sd_bus_open`).
 This is the case in the example above.
 (This approach is not scalable and resource-saving if we have plenty of proxies; see section [Working with D-Bus connections](#working-with-d-bus-connections-in-sdbus-c) for elaboration.)
 So, in the example, we create a proxy for object `/org/sdbuscpp/concatenator` publicly available at bus `org.sdbuscpp.concatenator`.
 We register handlers for signals we are interested in (if any).

 The callback for a D-Bus signal handler on this level is any callable of signature `void(sdbus::Signal signal)`.
 The one and only parameter `signal` is the incoming signal message.
 We need to deserialize arguments from it, and then we can do our business logic with it.